cmgcds/fastvpinns/README.md

 Note : Supporting functions which define the actual solution and boundary conditions have to be passed to the main code

-## Contributing
+## Contributing 🤝
 ---
-This code is currently maintained by the [Authors](#Authors).
-We welcome contributions from the community.
-Please create a pull request with the changes you would like to make.
+This code is currently maintained by the Authors as mentioned in the section above.
+We welcome contributions from the community. please refer to the

-## License
+## License 📑
+---

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.